biplob-codes/mockly/README.md

 Mockly serves realistic, pre-seeded JSON data over standard REST endpoints so you can build and test a UI before a real backend exists.
 It requires **no database, no setup, and no auth** — just run the binary and start hitting endpoints.

+All seed data is Naruto-themed — users are shinobi (Sasuke, Kakashi, Itachi, Minato, and more), and their todos, posts, comments, and products follow the same world, so the data feels connected instead of generic.

 > **Note:** Mockly does not persist any changes. `POST`, `PUT`, and `DELETE` requests return a realistic response, but the underlying data is never actually created, modified, or removed.
 Every `GET` always returns the same seeded dataset.
 This is intentional — it's a mock server, not a database.

 ## Features